sujal-nim/CODSOFT-PORTFOLIO/README.md

 # CODSOFT-PORTFOLIO
-this repo contains the projects related to web development.
+This project contain the html file as well as the detailed web page